No one likes rules, but for the safety and comfort of everyone, we have some simple requirements which we hope you can all understand and abide by.

 most importantly .
 If any visitor is suffering from illness of ANY kind, we would ask they do not attend until they are well.
 We reserve the right to refuse entry to any child or adult who is unwell

 The Centre is based within the busy working environment of a farm, farm shop and other businesses and with this in mind we would ask the following.

 Please do not allow children to wander or run around the site.

 On arrival, please use the parking spaces and do not obstruct the entrance to any of the businesses.

 All children must be brought by an appropriate adult and brought into the centre and their arrival acknowledged by a member of staff.
-If parents wish to stay during classes, that is absolutely fine, but social distancing is required and masks by adults must be worn.
+If parents wish to stay during classes, that is absolutely fine,

 Please collect children promptly at the end of the class.
 If the gate is closed (usually after 5.30pm, it MUST be opened and then shut upon entering.

 Please drive slowly through the site, there is a strict 5MPH speed limit and be aware that other vehicles use the site including plant machinery.